Skip to content

 • currently well and keen to maintain this by learning about relapse prevention

-• keen to engage in an evidence-based, structured Mindfulness course
+• keen to engage in an evidence-based, structured mindfulness course

 • keen to learn in a supported group setting